ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 #.
 Let there be a notion of stages assigned to the integers.
    All existing rules outside of TH on binding/name resolution are retaken to act independently per stage.
-   (i.e. identifiers in stage *n* resolve to bindings in stage *n*, all syntax in the rule is parameterized with the stage.) bindings (with existing, regular syntax) on the top level are always in stage 0.
+   (i.e. identifiers in stage *n* resolve to bindings in stage *n*, all syntax in the rule is parameterized with the stage.)
+   Bindings (with existing, regular syntax) on the top level are always in stage 0.
-   As a consequence, all non-TH syntax in is also stage 0.
+   As a consequence, all non-TH syntax is also in stage 0.

 #.
 Redefine quoting and splicing as acting on adjacent stages.
    Specifically, quoted code from the next stage: